ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 ### The Spark API, Very Briefly

 Spark was written in Scala -- a JVM language -- and provides a Java API in addition to the Scala API.
 There's also an extensive Python API, but a few things were missing from it until recent versions of Spark.
 With the most recent versions of Spark there's a first class Python API and you may write fully featured Spark programs in Python now as well as Java and Scala.
 The main disadvantage to Python is simply poor performance as a language compared to Java and Scala.
+In many cases, where Python acts mainly as glue code, the difference is negligible since most data processing load  gets handled by the Spark libraries, not Python.

 Spark supports "Spark SQL", and user defined functions callable from Spark SQL, so you can rely on your SQL skills if that makes the most sense.
 Spark provides other ways to manipulate data as well.